jpenney/use-google-libraries/README.txt

 == Future Plans ==

++ add ability to disable protocol relative URLs
-+ add ability to enable/disable loading from Google for specific libraries
++ add ability to disable on frontend and/or admin